jbaca1-ship-it/git-project-Joseph/README.md

 void comprehensiveTest()
 This method runs a comprehensive test of features as of GP-2.4.
 It first cleans the root of any traces of the old repository.
 Then, it initializes a new repository and verifies that said repository has been created.
 Next, it creates five files with varying contents, BLOBs them, and updates the index accordingly.
 Lastly, it checks to see if this process has been run correctly.
 Please note that modifying the contents of any of these files will then require that the final testing of the index be changed to reflect the new tests.

+**TheManWhoBLOBedTheWorld.java**
+Literally just the lyrics of David Bowie's 1970 hit "The Man Who Sold the World."
+Enjoy! 😁